daudballing/daudballing.github.io/_posts/2014-02-21-fields-of-study.markdown

 	<li>Management and Organization</li>
 </ul>

-<i>Please note that this site is under heavy influence of learning curves and learning challenges, and thus may be subject to incorrect use of code/language/imagination/thoughts/expressions/etc./this-is-beginning-to-look-like-a-folder-structure - but for now this is what this site can offer.</i>
+<i>Please note that this site is under heavy influence of both steep learning curves and challenges and may be subject to incorrect use of code/language/imagination/thoughts/expressions/etc./this-is-beginning-to-look-like-a-folder-structure - but for now this is what this site can offer.</i>

 Sites of inspiration that got me going with Jekyll includes:
 <ul>